Professeur titulaire et Vice-doyen des études supérieures

 Craig Forcese is a full professor at the Faculty of Law (Common Law Section), University of Ottawa.

 At uOttawa, Craig teaches public international law, national security law, administrative law and constitutional law.
-He also co-teaches advanced international law and relations at the Norman Paterson School of International Affairs, Carleton University for students in the joint JD/MA program.
+He also co-teaches advanced international law and relations at the Norman Paterson School of International Affairs.
+He co-organizes and instructs the Canadian component of Georgetown Law’s National Security Crisis Law course and simulation, during years in which it is offered.

 In 2014, Craig received the APUO University of Ottawa Award for Excellence in Teaching, his university’s highest teaching award, and also a University of Ottawa Excellence in Education Award.